 FY24 ended (and correspondingly, FY25 started the year) with an estimated fund balance of \$13,768,153 (unaudited number).
-FY25 is projected to end with \$13,186,352, which equates to a 127.64% fund balance.
+FY25 is projected to end with \$13,176,352, which equates to a 126.01% fund balance.
 The percentage of fund balance is calculated as the total fund balance percentage of the subsequent year's personnel and operating budgets.
 FY30's fund balance is calculated based on FY30 Budget numbers.

-FY26 is projected to end with a fund balance of \$13,005,315, which equates to 119.05% of the fund balance.
-The decrease in cash or cash equivalent is primarily a result of the anticipated execution of roll-forward projects from FY25 (when the funding source was received).
-Correspondingly, the decrease in the fund balance percentage is a function of how the percentage is calculated (based on the following year's personnel and operating budgets).
+FY26 is projected to end with a fund balance of \$11,745,315, which equates to 106.16% of the fund balance.
+The decrease in cash or cash equivalent is primarily a result of the anticipated execution of roll-forward projects from FY25 (when the funding source was received) and planned use of fund balance to fund one-half of the Fire Station Annex project.
 Since the City does not have a minimum fund balance policy, this changing percentage may be of interest to statisticians, but does not have any practical implications for the City.